 Under South Carolina law, you typically have three years from the date of the malpractice to file suit.
 There are some exceptions, such as if you were under 18 at the time of the malpractice or if you did not immediately discover your injury.
 A South Carolina medical malpractice lawyer can tell you what the deadline to file a lawsuit is in your case.

-Contact a Medical Malpractice Attorney in South Carolina Today
+Contact Our Expert Medical Malpractice Attorneys in South Carolina Today

 You have no time to waste if you want to recover maximum compensation for your medical malpractice injuries.
-Call David Blackwell Law today or reach out online for a free consultation with a medical malpractice attorney in South Carolina.
+Call the South Carolina personal injury attorneys at David Blackwell Law today or reach out online for a free consultation.